 Accessing The Internet

-We also use an AT&T wireless aircard for Internet access.
-I am able to sit in my RV trailer in my pajamas and read my email, surf the Net, even post articles to my blog!
+I’m able to sit in my RV trailer in my pajamas and read my email, surf the Net, even post articles to my blog!
 How cool is that?
-I got an external antenna on eBay to boost the signal when I am in a remote area.

 Sometimes, there is free wi-fi Internet service available in campgrounds.
 Sometimes there is a fee for the use of it.
-If there is no wi fi in the campground, and you don't have a wireless aircard, there are many other options available.
+If there is no WiFi in the campground, and you don’t have a wireless aircard, there are many other options available:

-The local library will have computers you can use to access your email.
-Plus, there are lots of places you can get free wifi, including some McDonald's, Starbucks, and Borders Books locations which have wireless hotspots either for free, or for a fee.
+• There are lots of other places you can get free wifi, including McDonald’s, Starbucks, and book stores which have wireless hotspots — either for free, or for a fee.

 Getting Health Care & Prescriptions

-Getting medicine delivered to our door wherever we go is easy, too.
-Jim is a Veteran, and is signed up with the VA.
-They mail his medications to us when we call them.
-When we place the order by telephone, we just update the mailing address to the one where we are at that moment.
+Jim is a Veteran and he’s signed up with the VA.
+They mail his medications to us whenever we call them.
+When we place the order by phone, we just update the mailing address to the place we’re at — at that moment.

 For regular checkups, we make our appointments when we are back in Georgia for the winter.